 What is the best way to store this medication?

-Store in room temperature away from moisture and heat; keep away from children and pets.
+Store at room temperature away from moisture and heat; keep away from children and pets.